GabeScott/standard-works-vault/General Conference/1994 April - We All Have a Father in Whom We Can Trust.md

 As I look back and reflect upon those wonderful memories, I realize that my contribution was not necessary for my father to complete the work he was engaged in.
 I was the beneficiary, as through these experiences I came to know him and to love him.

 How like the association we have with our Heavenly Father, believing at times that the service we engage in is for his benefit, when in reality it is comparable with my handing tools to my father.
-It is the relationship that develops that is of greater significance more than the contribution we make.
-As expressed by King Benjamin, “For how knoweth a man the master whom he has not served, and who is a stranger unto him, and is far from the thoughts and intents of his heart?”
-(Mosiah 5:13.)
+It is the relationship that develops that is of greater significance than the contribution we make.
+As expressed by King Benjamin, “For how knoweth a man the master whom he has not served, and who is a stranger unto him, and is far from the thoughts and intents of his heart?” ([[Mosiah 5.13|Mosiah 5:13]]).

 Just as I was not able to fully comprehend what my earthly father was building until he completed his work, so it is with our Heavenly Father.
 When his kingdom is established and the work is complete, we will recognize our home and shout for joy.

 Selfless service is an essential ingredient for a full and happy life.
 The enlightening words of President Marion G. Romney enhance our understanding in this regard: “Service is not something we endure on this earth so we can earn the right to live in the celestial kingdom.
-Service is the very fiber of which an exalted life in the celestial kingdom is made” (Ensign, Nov.
+Service is the very fiber of which an exalted life in the celestial kingdom is made” (in Conference Report, Oct.
+1982, p.
+135; or *Ensign,* Nov.
 1982, p.
 93).

 It is not necessary for us to know the answer to every question or comprehend the reason for every challenge we face to feel secure in the knowledge of our divine Creator.
-In the words of Nephi, “I know that he loveth his children; nevertheless, I do not know the meaning of all things” (1 Ne.
-11:17).
+In the words of Nephi, “I know that he loveth his children; nevertheless, I do not know the meaning of all things” ([[1 Nephi 11.17|1 Ne.
+11:17]]).

 Twenty-six years after the experience with my father, I continued to learn important lessons through a father-and-son relationship.
 The exterior woodwork of our home was in need of redecoration.
 I cleaned and prepared the surface and applied an undercoat.
 In my mind I could visualize the flawless gloss finish that would be the product of my labors.
 Our five-year-old son, Kevin, watched as I prepared to apply the final gloss covering.
 He asked if he could help me.
 I hesitated before responding, considering what effect this would have on the fulfillment of my dream, or alternatively how he would feel if I declined his offer.
 It was almost as if I heard someone else say, “That would be a great help.
 Thank you.”

-Providing him with an old shirt of mine that covered him completely, almost touching the floor and with sleeves rolled back several times, we went to work on the door that secured the main entrance to our home.
+After I provided him with an old shirt of mine that covered him completely, almost touching the floor and with sleeves rolled back several times, we went to work on the door that secured the main entrance to our home.
 He was applying paint to the bottom panel as I worked on the top section.
 I noticed that because of his age and physical stature, he wasn’t able to spread the paint evenly and that beads of paint were resulting.
 Each time he bent down to recharge his brush, I would hastily smooth out the paint on the bottom panel, returning to my assigned area so that he would not realize what I was doing.
 After a while I decided that more important than a first-class paint job was the opportunity to work with my son.
 On reflection I realized how well he was doing.
 Thereafter, every time I approached the door and saw the distinctive style of decoration, I was reminded of what is really important in our lives.

 The learning experiences we shared were not restricted to a temporal plane.
 As we participated together in ordinances and made covenants, the power of godliness was manifest.